stakater-lab/stakater-nordmart-customer/README.md

 ## Overview

-A maven spring boot catalog application for the customer information retrieval.
+A maven spring boot application for the customer information retrieval.

+Here is an overview of the project's features:

+- Leverage Spring Boot framework to build a Microservices application.
+- Uses Spring Data Cassandra to persist data to Cassandra database.
+- Uses of embedded Cassandra for integration tests.
+- Uses of Junit 5 for unit tests.
+- Uses Cassandra as the customer database.
+- Uses Docker to package application binary and its dependencies.

 ## Dependencies